 Structurizr supports the concept of themes, so that you can consistently style diagrams across workspaces.
 Themes are JSON files containing element and relationship styles; the same ones that you would usually define in a workspace.
 When one or more themes are set on a workspace, any styles defined in those themes will be used as a basis when rendering diagrams.
 Furthermore, like CSS, any styles additionally defined in the workspace will override those defined in the themes.

-There are two ways to use themes, statically as external resources, and dynamically from any workspace that you have access to.
+There are two ways to create/use your own themes, statically as external resources, and dynamically from any workspace that you have access to.

 1. Static themes

 A static theme is a JSON file that is hosted externally to Structurizr, and linked from the workspace via a URL.
 Theme files can be created by hand, exported from an existing workspace, or created with one of the client libraries.

 For example, when viewing a diagram, use the button to export the styles from that workspace as a theme.

 To use a static theme:

 - Publish the JSON file representing the theme somewhere that is accessible from your web browser (e.g. a web server, GitHub Gist, etc - example).

 - Specify the URL(s) of the JSON file using the client library (ViewSet -> Configuration -> themes property), or via the browser-based workspace editor (Configuration tab).

 If you are using the cloud service or your on-premises installation is being served over HTTPS, theme JSON files must also be served over HTTPS.